 How are these tweets and these newly built “news” websites related?

 This is what we found.

-The content of these tweets is the title of an opinion piece by Ijeoma Oluo published at theestablishment.co.
+The content of these tweets is the title of an opinion piece by Ijeoma Oluo and is published at theestablishment.co.

-But a Twitter search for the article’s title: “Dear Al Franken, I’ll Miss You but You Can’t Matter Anymore” revealed a huge number of Twitter accounts amplifying the title of the story, which urged women and activists to stand down and accept Senator Franken’s resignation.
-But rather than providing a link to the story itself, the tweets included links to the two “media” sites registered by our friend in Japan.
+But a Twitter search for the article’s title: “Dear Al Franken, I’ll Miss You but You Can’t Matter Anymore” revealed a huge number of accounts amplifying it.
+The article urged women and activists to stand down and accept Senator Franken’s resignation.
+Rather than providing a link to the story itself, however, the tweets included links to the two “media” sites registered by our friend in Japan.

 The interesting part of this discovery?
 The Twitter accounts linking to the two websites and tweeting the title of the article are all remarkably similar to each other.

 These Twitter bot accounts mainly tweet mundane stories related to sports, bitcoin, and celebrity news.
 But sprinkled among these mundane links are a number of articles related to news and politics.
 At the time we discovered these bot accounts, the article they tweeted related to the Al Franken story.

 Not every Twitter bot account is involved with the promotion of every weaponized story.
 It appears someone was dictating how much promotion occurs for any particular partisan story.
 This indicates that only a subset of Twitter bot accounts from a larger pool of bot accounts are used for each tweet.

 Each Twitter bot account has 30-60 followers and many are not following anyone.
 They all had thousands of tweets.
 All of them had a large majority of followers whose profile and all content was in Japanese.
 More than half of the suspect Twitter accounts had as their first follower either a Japanese or Russian account and many of the accounts used banner images with Russian-language text.